Richie McCaw: Personal life

-In January 2013 it was reported that he had been seeing hockey player Gemma Flynn for the past six months.
+In January 2013, it was reported that he had been seeing hockey player Gemma Flynn for the past six months.
 McCaw announced his engagement to Flynn in January 2016.
 They married on 14 January 2017.
 Their daughter was born in December 2018 and a second daughter in May 2021.
+Their third daughter Ella Mae was born in April 2023.
+In December 2024, McCaw's family said they were soon to move to Wānaka after 10 years living in Christchurch.

 His other sporting passion is flying and he was made an honorary Squadron Leader in the Royal New Zealand Air Force in 2010 and was promoted to honorary Wing Commander in September 2016.

 McCaw was taught to fly gliders by his grandfather J H 'Jim' McCaw who flew more than 300 missions in the Second World War.
 In 2009 he convinced the head of the Discovery network in Australia and New Zealand to do a show about gliding.
 They filmed McCaw gliding at Omarama on the extreme sports series Sportstar Insider, which was hosted by Australian former rugby league footballer Andrew Ettingshausen.
-After the 2010 Canterbury earthquake he auctioned a personal flying lesson through Trade Me to raise money for the badly damaged Hororata St Johns Church.
-He is also raising money for a young Samoan who broke his neck playing rugby and whose village was destroyed in the 2009 Samoa earthquake and tsunami.
+After the 2010 Canterbury earthquake, he auctioned a personal flying lesson through Trade Me to raise money for the badly damaged Hororata St Johns Church.
+He also raised money for a young Samoan who broke his neck playing rugby and whose village was destroyed in the 2009 Samoa earthquake and tsunami.
 It was revealed at his retirement announcement in 2015 that McCaw would work at Christchurch Helicopters, where he is a Director and Shareholder, and was obtaining a commercial helicopter licence.
 McCaw has since obtained said licence and has continued working as a helicopter pilot.
-He flew several rescue and reconnaissance missions following the 2016 Kaikoura earthquake that struck the South Island.
+He flew several rescue and reconnaissance missions following the 2016 Kaikōura earthquake that struck the South Island.
 He also performed milk drops around rural areas of New Zealand while having an endorsement with Fonterra, in which his sister and her husband are dairy farmers.

 In 2010, McCaw and Dan Carter were on a NZ$750,000 a year contract that saw them through to the end of the 2011 Rugby World Cup, making them the highest paid rugby players in New Zealand at the time.
 This contract would still have applied if they had not been selected for the World Cup squad.